-The Board of the Village of Boyceville meets the second Monday of each month at 5:30pm in the Community Center/Village Hall located at 1233 Charlotte St. located in the Village of Boyceville Wi.
-54725.
+The Board of The Village of Boyceville meets the second Monday of each month at 5:30 PM in the Community Center/Village Hall located at 1233 Charlotte St. Boyceville Wi.
+54725

 Health Information

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's safe drinking water hotline (800-426-4791).